kenphp/router/README.md

 ## Router
-A simple PHP Router for web environment and console environment.
+A simple PHP Router for your web application.
 This library is part of KenPHP Project, but can be used independently.

 ## Features